inclusive-design/idrc/src/projects/future-of-work-equitable-digital-systems.md

 #### Letters

+{% imagePositionWithText "/media/letter_glimpse.png", "A glimpse of a letter", "left", "100%", "300", "undefined" %}

+{% endimagePositionWithText %}

 For another co-design set, teams of co-designers wrote letters to technology.
 The intention was to capture a day-to-day technology function and redesign that through reimagining.
 Co-designers created three letters about technologies they regularly use or know well, which may be used in a workplace or as part of a job.
 The first letter is a love letter.
 The second letter is a break-up letter.
 The third letter is a 'compromise' letter.

 [Letters in English](/media/the-letters.docx)